CaptainSapphire/Titanic-Survival-Project/README.md

 ## The Workflow ⏩
 All sources establish this as a general workflow, and I will log my progress here as well.
 ### Data Pre-processing
+We need to drop or autofill null/empty columns, otherwise the data we will be looking at will be incomplete and thus inaccurate. <br><br>

+We also need to figure out what columns are relevant to our analysis (so we can drop the useless ones).

 ### Data Analysis